Albrighton, east Shropshire: History

 In 1967, the A41 road through the village was bypassed and it now curves around the northern part of the village.

 The village green was much more important in the first half of 20th century.
 At the time of the First World War there were swings on it, political meetings were held there, an evangelist lady spent three days a year in a caravan giving out leaflets and talking to people, also a band gave concerts there.

 In 1969, David C.H.
 Austin opened up the David Austin Plant Centre on the western edge of the village bordering the A464 road.
 David Austin Roses are renowned the world over for their roses and the site is open to the public providing a large tourist attraction in the village.

 In 1998, the village granted the Officers and Men of RAF Cosford the right to exercise through the village.
 Traditionally, this is known as having the Freedom of a village, town or city, but because Albrighton is not a borough, true freedom status could not be granted.
 However, every two years, staff from RAF Cosford parade down the High Street.

 Governance

 An electoral ward in the name of Albrighton exists.
 This ward includes the parish of Donington and at the 2011 census had a total population of 4,628.

+On 1 April 2025 the parish was abolished and merged with Boscobel and Donington to form "Albrighton and Donington".